bro-has-new-account-in-github/elasticsearch-php/README.md

 ## Usage

-The `elasticsearch-php` client offers 400+ endpoints for interacting with Elasticsearch.
-A list of all these endpoints is available in the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) of Elasticsearch APIs.
+The `elasticsearch-php` client offers 400+ endpoints for interacting with Ogi.
+A list of all these endpoints is available in the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) of Ogi APIs.

 Here we reported the basic operation that you can perform with the client: index, search and delete.